earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 We can compare two data class instances for equality.
 And when we compare two instances of different data classes with the same values for each attribute, we get `False` as expected.

+Suppose we have `AnotherBookDC`, another data class with the same fields as `BookDC`.

 ~~~{.python caption="main.py"}
 from dataclasses import dataclass